ets-lipec/processes-modelling/README.md

 ### How this code works ?

 **Classes**
-This code is divided in several classes :
 - Deck : get the value in viscosity.yaml
 - Polymer : stock the values of deck concerning the polymer in variables that will be reuse
 - Model : contain the equation to predict the viscosity
 - Graph : calculate the data with the model, draw the graphic and save it in the folder Graphics

 **What the user have to do ?**